StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/SpeziLLMOpenAI.md

 #
 -->

+Interact with Large Language Models (LLMs) from OpenAI.

 ## Overview

 A module that allows you to interact with GPT-based large language models (LLMs) from OpenAI within your Spezi application.